-You want to start aerial sports?
+Do you want to start aerial sports?
 Great decision!
 You have heard rumors about both being difficult and you feel confused?
 Been there, done that.
-Are silks the most difficult from them all?
+Are silks the most difficult of them all?
 Or is it pole?
 So many questions.
 Lucky you, we are here to answer them all. 😊

 We all come from the same family